microsoft/Trace/docs/intro.md

 **Trace is a Python library for tracing and optimizing generic Python workflows.
 It can record *traces* of operations on any Python objects and functions, and automatically construct an execution graph for end-to-end workflow optimization.**

 Our implementation is minimal and purely based on Python.
 It does not involve any API calls or library-specific dependencies, so it is composable with other libraries and tools.
-Trace features an API design inspired by PyTorch Autograd's gradient tape mechanism for reducing the learning curve of adopting Trace.
-Together Trace offers an intuitive and flexible framework to build self-adapting AI systems.
+Trace features an API design inspired by PyTorch Autograd's gradient tape mechanism, which is adopted to reduce the learning curve of using Trace.
+These features make Trace an intuitive and flexible framework for building self-adapting AI systems.

 Enabling traces of operations on Python objects allows us to capture the execution flow of a program, including AI systems that involve LLMs.
 In the example below, we show how Trace, combined with an LLM-based optimizer, can optimize the entire AI system end-to-end.